portainer/portainer-docs/docs/v2.0/services/logs.md

 ## Accessing to Service Logs

-Click <b>Services</b> and then choose the service you want to view the logs.
+Click <b>Services</b> and then choose the service you want to view the logs for.

 ![logs](assets/logs_1.png)